 8 Dancing Plagues

-The plague began one hot July in Strasbourg when a woman began dancing in the street and didn’t stop.
-Ever.
-She was still dancing days later, apparently no longer in control of her body.
-At that point, things got weird.
-At least 100 other people started dancing and quickly discovered that they couldn’t stop, either.
+The outbreak began on a hot July day in Strasbourg when a woman started dancing in the street and couldn’t stop.
+Days later she was still dancing, apparently no longer in control of her body.
+Soon, at least 100 others joined, discovering they too could not cease the compulsion.

 7 Bladder Beetles